jaanapa/epicrisis-in-orthodntics-building-AI-course/README.md

-# AI-assisted medical case summary in orthodontics final project for the Building AI course
+# epicrisis in orthodontics final project for the Building AI course

 ## Summary